RoseCityRobotics/common_platform/docs/source/operations/daily_operations/KeyboardTeleop.md

 ## 1\.
 Start the ROS Discovery Server

 The ROS discovery server facilitates communication between different ROS2 nodes.
 It acts as a central point for nodes to discover each other on the network.
+If you are using your robot at our Rose City Robotics Lab you will not need to do this step as we are already running a discovery server here on the network.

 1.  **Note the IP address of the server**: